bamsi/clnic-database/README.md

 # Vet clinic database: create animals table

-> In this project, I have used a relational database to create the initial data structure for a vet clinic.
+> In this project, We have used a relational database to create the initial data structure for a vet clinic.
-> I have created a table to store animals' information, insert some data into it, and query it.
+> We have created a table to store animals' information, insert some data into it, and query it.
+> Moreover, we have used the query optimization techniques to improve performance of the queries.

 ## Getting Started